-Messy: Lisaraye Said Halle Berry’s Sex Game Is Wack And Everyone Is Collectively Confused
+Messy: LisaRaye Said Halle Berry’s Sex Game Is Wack And Everyone Is Collectively Confused

 Now why would she say THAT?
 Does she have beef with Halle?
 Was she cool with one of her exes?
 People on social media have questions…

-Just a few days ago, Claudia Jordan was calling Hitmaka wack for talking about his famous sexual partners from a decade ago, but LisaRaye get a pass for this?
+Just a few days ago, Claudia Jordan was calling Hitmaka wack for talking about his famous sexual partners from a decade ago, but does LisaRaye get a pass for this?
 Not quite.
 Folks are going in on her for being loose-lipped and messy about what she “heard” about Halle Berry.
 Hit the flip to see what they are saying.

 Comments